badsyntax/github-action-aws-s3/README.md

 If you need to see more verbose logs you can set `ACTIONS_STEP_DEBUG` to `true` as an Action Secret.

+## Motivation

+The [`aws s3 sync`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/sync.html) cli command syncs files based on modified times or file size, but this approach is not appropriate in situations where build hashes might change but file size is unchanged.
+This action provides a flexible and configuration sync strategy, as well as additional features like stripping file extensions and cleaning a bucket path.

 ## Related Projects

 - [badsyntax/s3-etag](https://github.com/badsyntax/s3-etag)